 Speaking of confidence, you need it.
 You need to believe in yourself, your product or service, your team and your goals.
 You need to believe that you can accomplish all you set out to accomplish.
-You need to be able to promote the heck out of yourself.
+And you also need to be able to promote the heck out of yourself.
 And if you don’t have the confidence you need, then fake it.

 Think of the first time you went back to the gym after several weeks off, feeling very insecure and nervous about what was ahead.
 If you didn’t give yourself a mental pep talk and push yourself to do it anyway, even though you were uncomfortable, you wouldn’t have survived your first workout.
 Psych yourself up for your business in exactly the same way.

 Line Up a Group of Supporters

 You need a spotter in your business, just like you do when you’re weight training.
 A partner, a colleague, a mentor, a coach — you need a person (or group of people) who can play devil’s advocate, hold you accountable, and tell you when you’re making excuses.
 You also need someone to pat you on the back, cheer you on and remind you to celebrate your successes.

 Are you doing it all alone?
 You are definitely susceptible to getting hurt.
 Find a mentor or join a group, and get involved.
 You may be surprised how powerful collaboration and new perspectives can be.